msuhanov/regf/Windows registry file format specification.md

 ##### Data segment
 A *data segment* is stored in the *Cell data* field of a cell pointed by the *Data segment offset* field.
 A data segment has the maximum size of 16344 bytes.

-Data segments of a *Big data* record, except the last one, have the maximum size.
+Data segments of a *Big data* record, except the last one, always have the maximum size.

 ### Summary
 1. A *Base block* points to a root cell, which contains a *Key node*.